NanoComp/meep/doc/docs/Download.md

 Precompiled Meep packages for Ubuntu
 ------------------------------------

 Precompiled packages of Meep are available for [Ubuntu](https://en.wikipedia.org/wiki/Ubuntu) as **meep** via this [list](https://packages.ubuntu.com/search?keywords=meep).
-We highly recommend using Ubuntu as Meep and all of its dependencies can be installed using just one line:
+We recommend using Ubuntu as Meep and all of its dependencies can be installed using just one line:

 ```sh
 sudo apt-get install meep h5utils